ucsb-cs148-s21/1pm-t6-ucsb-poll/README.md

 - vote on the newly created poll (it will be listed under recent polls)

 # Known Problems
-- Code is very messy for the front page.
-We will combine some of the code into one file to make the components more clear.
+- Code is messy
+- Authentication not ideally secure (api is not secure)

 # Contributing